December 14. 2015

 It lightly touches upon the earth.

-It becomes almost one with both the hill and the valley through its surface borrowed from nature.
+It becomes almost one with both the hill and the valley through its surface

 It looks as if it had always been there.